The Horse-Devil and the Witch: The heroes' Magic Flight

+According to Christine Goldberg, some variants of the type show as a closing episode "The Magic Flight" sequence, a combination that appears "sporadically in Europe", but "traditionally in Turkey".
+As their final transformation to deceive the ogress mother, the princess becomes a tree and her supernatural husband becomes a snake coiled around it.
+Although this episode is more characteristic of tale type ATU 313, "The Magic Flight", some variants of type ATU 425B also show it as a closing episode.
+German literary critic Walter Puchner argues that the motif attached itself to type 425B, as a Wandermotiv ("Wandering motif").

 Variants

 Turkey

 In the Typen türkischer Volksmärchen ("Turkish Folktale Catalogue"), by Wolfram Eberhard and Pertev Naili Boratav, both scholars listed the variants with the horse husband under one type: TTV 98, "Der Pferdemann" ("The Horse Man"), (Note: In his monograph about Cupid and Psyche, Jan-Öjvind Swahn acknowledged that Turkish type 98 was his 425A, that is, "Cupid and Psyche", being the "oldest" and containing the episode of the witch's tasks.) which corresponded in the international classification to tale type AaTh 425.
 (Note: Some publications use the initials EB or EbBo to refer to their catalogue.)
 In a later book, Boratav stated that the Catalogue registered 25 variants, but six more had been collected since its publication.

 In most of the variants collected, the supernatural husband is a horse, followed by a man with a donkey's head and a camel.
 In other tales, he may be a snake, a frog or even Turkish hero Kaloghlan.